Run Large Scale Jobs with EMR on EKS Spark Operator¶

 cluster-worker: "true"

-## this label is managed on EKS Nodegroup side.
+## This label is managed on the EKS NodeGroup side.

-## To define the nodeSelector label for Spark Operator pods,
+## Define the nodeSelector label for Spark Operator pods

-## Ensure all operators will be running on the operational Nodegroup.
+## to ensure all operators run on the operational NodeGroup.

-## to ensure only one Spark Operator will be running on one Operational Node
+## Use pod anti-affinity to ensure only one Spark Operator

 affinity: